quaja-abu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown -h betty:holberton _hello => this command is used to change the owner and group owner of symbolic link _hello to betty and holberton

 chown --from=guillaume: betty hello => this command is used to change the owner of the file hello to betty only if it is owned by the user guillaume

+telnet towel.blinkenlights.nl => this is a command that is used to play StartWar IV on the terminal